Translate Website | Traducir Sitio Web

 In order to be placed on a statewide ballot for consideration by voters, a referendum petition must be presented to the Secretary of State, certified by local election officials to have been signed by a specified number of qualified registered voters.
 A referendum petition must be submitted to the Secretary of State for certification within 90 days after the enactment date of the statute.
 (Cal.
 Const., art.
 II, § 9, subds. (a) & (b).)

-For a general explanation of the procedure and requirements for preparing and qualifying an initiative measure, we recommend that you review the most recent edition of the Secretary of State’s Statewide Ballot Initiative Guide which is available for download free of charge from her website at: http://www.sos.ca.gov/elections/ballot-measures/how-to-qualify-an-initiative.htm.
+For a general explanation of the procedure and requirements for preparing and qualifying an initiative measure, we recommend that you review the most recent edition of the Secretary of State’s Statewide Ballot Initiative Guide which is available for download free of charge from his website at: https://www.sos.ca.gov/elections/ballot-measures/how-qualify-initiative .
 You may request a printed copy of the pamphlet by contacting the Secretary of State’s Office, which is located at 1500 11th Street, in Sacramento, California.
 The telephone number of the Elections Division is (916) 657-2166.

 Title and summary requests may be submitted to the Attorney General's Initiative Coordinator as follows: